America Chavez: America (2017)

 Diamond Comic Distributors reported that America #1 was the 37th best-selling comic book in March 2017.
 The America TPB Vol 1 1: The Life and Times of America Chavez trade paperback was the 30th best-selling graphic novel in October 2017.

 Kat Vendetti of ComicsVerse gave America #1 a score of 95%, praising it as a heartfelt and promising debut.
-They found that the creative team effectively presents America Chavez as a multifaceted and relatable character, noting that the issue starts strong.
+She found that the creative team effectively presents America Chavez as a multifaceted and relatable character, noting that the issue starts strong.
 Vendetti highlighted that the comic fulfills its promise of showcasing an unapologetically queer Latina superhero, emphasizing her vibrant presence in a universe where she truly shines.
-Matthew Aguilar of ComicBook.com gave America #1 a grade of 4 out of 5 stars, highlighting it as a long-awaited solo series for America Chavez.
-They praised the creative team, including critically acclaimed YA novelist Gabby Rivera and artist Joe Quinones, for delivering a vibrant and action-packed debut.
-Aguilar noted that the series effectively showcases America Chavez’s dynamic adventures and her role as a leading figure in the Marvel Universe.
-They also pointed out that while the comic celebrates her heroic exploits, it introduces a new element of self-discovery as America embarks on a college journey.
+Matthew Aguilar of ComicBook.com gave America #1 a grade of 4 out of 5 stars, described America Chavez as a “breath of fresh air” and praised the character's confidence, charisma, and impulsiveness.
+Aguilar highlighted the contrast between Chavez's outward self-assurance and her internal struggles, particularly in relation to emotional vulnerability and love.
+He emphasized that the character does not fit a traditional superhero mold and praised the portrayal of her sexuality and race as integrated aspects of her character rather than defining traits.
+He also commended Joe Quinones' artwork as "lively" and "energetic."
 Jesse Schedeen of IGN gave the first comic book 8.5 out of 10, stating that the issue effectively dispels any doubts about the need for a solo comic for America Chavez.
-He found the new series to offer an engaging portrayal of Chavez, focusing on humorous and grounded character drama rather than just superhero action.
+He found the new series to offer an "engaging" portrayal of Chavez, focusing on humorous and grounded character drama rather than just superhero action.
 Schedeen suggested that fans of The Unbeatable Squirrel Girl or Hawkeye would particularly enjoy this approach.